rayangdn/thymio-epfl/report.md

 #### Considerations
 - Our implementation of global navigation does not account for dynamic obstacles, as we intentionally avoid using camera vision to update obstacles when new ones are detected.
 This approach is designed to test and challenge the local navigation system, which is capable of reacting to unexpected and unknown obstacles.
 If the path becomes blocked, we handle recovery by recomputing a new global path, after performing local obstacle avoidance.

-- The potential issues arising from treating the robot as a point, in terms of robot kinematics and dynamics, are taken care of in the Local Navigation module, where we establish a MAX_ROTATION_SPEED, a MIN_TRANSLATION_SPEED, a MAX_TRANSLATION_SPEED and much more. ???
+- The potential issues arising from treating the robot as a point, in terms of robot kinematics and dynamics, are taken care of in the Local Navigation module, where we establish a `MAX_ROTATION_SPEED`, a `MIN_TRANSLATION_SPEED`, a `MAX_TRANSLATION_SPEED` and much more. ???

 #### Future Improvements
 - The Visibility Graph does not account for map boundaries.
 As a result, if an obstacle is close to the map's edge, the graph may generate a path that goes outside the map to reach the goal, even if there isn’t enough space for the robot to pass between the obstacle and the boundary.
-This occurs because the ==shortest_path()== computation imposes no constraints to ensure the path remains within the map's defined area.
+This occurs because the `shortest_path()` computation imposes no constraints to ensure the path remains within the map's defined area.
 When attempting to enforce such constraints, we observed that the extended corner of an obstacle near the map boundary may fall outside the map.
 This causes the entire obstacle to be invalidated and treated as nonexistent, leading the graph to incorrectly assume there is no obstacle and to generate a path that crosses directly over it.
 This limitation in our implementation highlights an opportunity for improvement, as designing a custom visibility graph algorithm could better handle such edge cases.

 - The requirements of this project do not allow repositioning of obstacles during the experiment.
 If this were a requirement, dynamic obstacle handling capability to update paths based on newly detected obstacles from the vision system should be added.

-- The worst-case complexity for constructing the Visibility Graph is at least O(n²log n)(https://github.com/TaipanRex/pyvisgraph/tree/master), where n is the number of vertices.
+- The worst-case complexity is at least O(n²log n) for constructing the [Visibility Graph]([https://github.com/TaipanRex/pyvisgraph](https://github.com/TaipanRex/pyvisgraph/tree/master)), where n is the number of vertices.
 This arises in scenarios where all vertices are mutually visible, requiring visibility checks for every pair of vertices.
 While this complexity is manageable in static environments with relatively few obstacles, it becomes prohibitively high in dense or highly complex environments with many obstacles, where the number of vertices and potential edges can grow rapidly.
 Such situations can lead to significant computational overhead, making the approach impractical for real-time applications.
-Alternatives like Rapidly-exploring Random Trees (RRTs (https://theclassytim.medium.com/robotic-path-planning-rrt-and-rrt-212319121378)), Potential Fields, and Grid-based methods (e.g., A*, D*,(https://www.sciencedirect.com/science/article/pii/S1474667016327410)) offer more scalable solutions, improving in some cases computational efficiency O(nlog n), each with trade-offs in efficiency and path quality.
+Alternatives like Rapidly-exploring Random Trees ([RRTs](https://theclassytim.medium.com/robotic-path-planning-rrt-and-rrt-212319121378)), Potential Fields, and Grid-based methods (e.g., A*, D*,(https://www.sciencedirect.com/science/article/pii/S1474667016327410)) offer more scalable solutions, improving in some cases computational efficiency O(nlog n), each with trade-offs in efficiency and path quality.

 ## Local Navigation